aaronsssya/studio/README.md

 1. Ensure you have the latest version of Node.js and npm installed.
 2. Install the dependencies by running `npm install` in the project directory.
 3. Build the project by running `npm run build`.
+4. Create `index.html`, `background.js`, `contentScript.js`, and `options.html` files in the root directory of your project:
+    - `index.html`: This file will be the popup for your extension.
+You can copy the content of `src/app/page.tsx` to this file, ensuring all necessary JavaScript and CSS files are linked correctly.
+    - `background.js`: This file will handle background tasks for your extension.
+Refer to Chrome extension documentation for implementation details.
+    - `contentScript.js`: This script will run on web pages and can interact with the DOM.
+Implement the functionality to capture selected text.
+    - `options.html`: This file will be the options page for your extension.
-4. Load the unpacked extension in Chrome as described in the Installation section, pointing to the build directory.
+5. Load the unpacked extension in Chrome as described in the Installation section, pointing to the project directory.

 ## Usage